Canadian securities regulators move forward with embedded commissions bans

 VANCOUVER, Dec.
-19, 2019 /CNW/ - Canadian securities regulators announced today that they will ban two types of commissions that are embedded in some mutual fund purchases.
+19, 2019 /CNW Telbec/ - Canadian securities regulators announced today that they will ban two types of commissions that are embedded in some mutual fund purchases.

 Canadian Securities Administrators (CSA) Staff Notice 81-332, Next Steps on Proposals to Prohibit Certain Investment Fund Embedded Commissions explains that the participating provinces and territories expect to publish final amendments for adoption in 2020 that will eliminate: